McGyver105/nc-news-st/README.md

 Feel free to visit the hosted app - the link above will return a json object containing descriptions of all the current endpoints setup.

 Below are the original instructions from the Northcoders tutors that were used to carry out the task and setup the server.
+Except for a few files, 95% of the file structure was created by Nate and myself.

 Steve